fxck/flex-layout/README.md

 #### Implementation

-The Angular 2 architecture for Layouts eliminates `all` external Flexbox stylesheets and SCSS files (as used in Angular Material 1 Layout API).
+The Angular 2 architecture for Layouts eliminates `all` external Flexbox stylesheets and SCSS files formerly used in the Angular Material 1 Layout implementations.
+This is pure typescript- Angular Layout engine that is independent of Angular Material yet can be used easily within any Material 2 application.

-This is a pure, Angular Layout engine that is independent of Angular Material yet can be used easily within any Material 2 application.
+The Layout API directives are used to create DOM element style injectors which inject specific, custom Flexbox CSS directly as inline styles onto the DOM element.

-The Layout API directives are used to create DOM element style injectors which inject specific, custom Flexbox CSS directly to the DOM element.
 For example, consider the use of the `ng-layout="row"` and `ng-layout-align="center center"` directives.

 Static Markup: